miguelgondu/blog_hugo/content/posts/2025-02-16/pcg-and-model-metrology.md

 - [prediction error with respect to the solutions of a differential equation](https://proceedings.neurips.cc/paper_files/paper/2022/file/0a9747136d411fb83f0cf81820d44afb-Paper-Datasets_and_Benchmarks.pdf) in scientific ML.
 - [prediction error on the properties of mutated proteins](https://proteingym.org/) in structural biology.

-In the case of black box optimization, this collection of problems tends to be a [family of synthetic functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization), and the metric that we use to check whether we are doing well is e.g. how quickly we're finding the maximum/minimum of the function (or how close we get to finding it), with a metric called **regret**, defined mathematically
+In the case of black box optimization, it's common to start benchmarking on a [family of synthetic functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization), and the metric that we use to check whether we are doing well is e.g. how quickly we're finding the maximum/minimum of the function (or how close we get to finding it), with a metric called **regret**, defined mathematically